Hunter Tylo: Career

-Lawsuit
+Melrose Place lawsuit

 In 1996, Tylo was cast in the primetime soap opera Melrose Place and opted to leave The Bold and the Beautiful to take the role.
 However, she was fired by Melrose Place producer Aaron Spelling prior to filming any episodes for the series when she announced she was pregnant.
-The character she was to play, Taylor McBride, was recast with Lisa Rinna taking the role.
+The character Tylo was to play, Taylor McBride, was recast with Lisa Rinna taking the role.
 Tylo quickly returned to The Bold and the Beautiful.
 Tylo sued Spelling on grounds of discrimination for being pregnant and won $4.8 million from a Los Angeles jury.
 Spelling argued that Tylo's pregnancy rendered her unable to play the character, who was supposed to be a sexy seductress.
-During the trial, Tylo published pictures of herself while pregnant which showed that she retained a slim figure.
+During the trial, Tylo published pictures of herself while pregnant, which showed that she retained a slim figure.
 Prior to trial, during the discovery phase of the litigation, Tylo's lawyers won a partial victory in an interlocutory appeal challenging a lower court's order compelling her to answer a broad range of personal questions.
 The Court of Appeal established Tylo's right to refuse to answer questions in her deposition about marital problems and psychological treatment, although the Court sustained the portion of the order which compelled her to answer questions about her efforts to become pregnant, her husband's ability or inability to impregnate her, and communications with her agent with respect to her efforts and ability to become pregnant.
 The case is widely recognized as an important one in establishing the right of privacy in deposition and the right of actresses to continue to work while pregnant.